Will Joseph Duggar And Kendra Caldwell Expedite Wedding Like Joy-Anna Duggar And Austin Forsyth?

 This joint party was popularized by Joy-Anna and Austin, but it was an idea that Kendra Caldwell came up with.
 After noticing that both the future bride and groom shared their love for outdoor activities, Kendra suggested they both go on a camping trip as a way to celebrate their wedding.

-Before Joy and Austin got married, they hung out frequently with Joe and Kendra, who were similar in age, and were also in the throes of courtship.
+Before Joy and Austin got married, they hung out frequently with Joe and Kendra, who were similar in age and also in the throes of courtship.

 In fact, it was on the day of Joy-Anna and Austin’s wedding that Joseph proposed to his future wife.
 Joy-Anna handed the bouquet to Kendra, and Joe immediately got on his knees to propose.

-If they are getting married soon, that means that they have to do a lot of wedding planning in a short period of time.
+If they are getting married soon, that means they have to do a lot of wedding planning in a short amount of time.
 Joy and Austin managed to pull off a beautiful wedding at their local church, adding personal touches to the decorations.

 Do you think the next Duggar couple will get hitched before the summer is out?
 Let us know in the comments below!